Gabya06/gabya06.github.io/docs/glassdoor_reviews/readme.md

 Once we get all the compound, positive and negative scores we can plot them each against the stars given.

-Since compound scores greater than or equal to 0.5 are considered positive we should see a more linear relationship in the below chart.
+Since compound scores greater than or equal to 0.5 are considered positive we should see a *more linear relationship* in the below chart.
 We also notice that there is a dip in the compound score between 3.5 and 3.75 which is interesting.
+To explore this further we could look at reviews with stars between 3.5 and 3.75 and look at word frequencies as well as compound scores.

 ![vader_compoundscores](vader_compoundscores.png)